gyroflow/mp4-merge/README.md

 See the [Releases](https://github.com/gyroflow/mp4-merge/releases) page.

 ## Usage:
-The easiest way is to just drag & drop multiple .mp4 files to the `mp4_merge` program.
+The easiest way is to just drag & drop multiple .mp4 files onto the `mp4_merge` executable.

 Usage from command line:
 - Merge specified files and output to `IN_FILE1.mp4_joined.mp4`